TheJJ/ceph-balancer/README.md

 This is an alternative Ceph balancer implementation.
 * The upstream balancer optimizes for (weighted) equal number of PGs on each OSD for each pool.
-* This balancer optimizes for equal OSD storage utilization and PG placement accross all pools.
+* This balancer optimizes for equal OSD storage utilization and PG placement across all pools.

 For most clusters, the `mgr balancer` works well.
 For heterogeneous clusters with a lot of device and server capacity variance _and_ many pools, placement may be very bad - the reason this balancer was created.